AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 1. Locate the object you want to update, then click its name to open the object's page.
 1. Click  **Updates** in the left panel.
-1. Click **Try out the commenting Beta** button in the lower-right corner of the Updates area, then click **Agree** on the Beta agreement.
+1. Enable the **Commenting Beta** toggle in the upper-right corner of the Updates area, then click **Agree** on the Beta agreement.
 This switches the Updates area to the commenting Beta experience.
    The **Comments** tab is selected by default.
 1. Start entering a comment in the **New comment** box.